10/31/2024

 speaker

 Yes, it's a gross number.
-I mean, OK, maybe just a quick one.
-Last time, Jean-Marc asked you if you were still looking at M&A. You said I think you were actively looking.
+I mean, okay.
+And maybe just a quick one.
+Last time, Jean-Marc asked you if you were still looking at M&A. You said I think you're actively looking.
 So can you just give us an update on that?
 Thank you.

 speaker

 No, but we continue to operate within our organic growth strategy with Bolton acquisition.
-OK, we have we have activity in our radar screen, which are pretty active today.
+We have activity in our radar screen, which are pretty active today.
 So we'll come back to you as soon as conclude on it.

 speaker